SNCFdevelopers/wcs/src/components/button/readme.md

 ## Overview

-Button component, can also be a link when specifying href.
+The button component is used to trigger an action.
+It can also be a link when specifying href.

+## Accessibility guidelines 💡
+> If your button doesn't contain text but only an image, you must set a relevant aria-label on the icon 👉 [see "Square" story below](#square)

 ## Click event